 DPC is a membership model for healthcare where patients pay their primary care doctor directly, rather than through their insurance company.
-A DPC practice offers the full range of services that you would expect from your primary care doctor’s office for a flat monthly fee.
+A DPC practice offers the full range of services that you would expect from your primary care doctor’s office for a reasonable monthly fee.

 Patients receive enhanced services beyond what traditional fee-for-service medicine offers.
 These may include real-time technology access to their personal physician, extended visits, and highly personalized, coordinated, and comprehensive care administration, with no additional visit charges or insurance company involvement or influence.
 Essentially, it cuts out the middleman.

 What are the benefits of membership?
-Put simply: unlimited access to a doctor that cares about you.
+Put simply: expanded access to a doctor that cares about you.
 Being a member of a DPC practice is like having a doctor in the family.
 Your doctor will always be in your corner, working to keep you as healthy as possible.
 It’s an amazing feeling.

 How is DPC different from traditional healthcare?

 A focus of DPC is that the doctor’s income is no longer based on how often a patient is seen in the office and how many patients they see per day, as it is with the traditional “fee-for-service” model.
 Instead, the doctor is just paid to keep patients healthy.
 With fewer patient visits per day, the physician has more appointment times available and more time to spend with each patient, including office visits, phone calls, text messages and email communication.